josStorer/chatGPTBox/README.md

 - You can use projects like https://github.com/BerriAI/litellm / https://github.com/songquanpeng/one-api to convert LLM APIs into OpenAI format and use them in conjunction with ChatGPTBox's `Custom Model` mode

-- You can also use https://openrouter.ai/docs#api-keys with ChatGPTBox's `Custom Model` mode
+- You can also use [Ollama](https://github.com/josStorer/chatGPTBox/issues/616#issuecomment-1975186467) / https://openrouter.ai/docs#models with ChatGPTBox's `Custom Model` mode

-- You can set a free reverse proxy in the Advanced setting to bypass cloudflare: https://github.com/transitive-bullshit/chatgpt-api#reverse-proxy

-- Offline/Self-hosted model (RWKV, llama.cpp, ChatGLM) is now supported, See https://github.com/josStorer/selfhostedAI

 ## ✨ Features